devices-lab/pro2-cad-workshop/README.md

 ### 8. Create cutouts for the L and R buttons and the power switch.
-After projecting features of the L and R buttons and power switch into the sketch, draw lines and rectangles make cutouts for these. you can use the dimensioning tools and constraints to make sure they are where you want them.
+After projecting features of the L and R buttons and power switch into the sketch, draw lines and rectangles make cutouts for these.
+You can use the dimensioning tools and constraints to make sure they are where you want them.

 <details>
 <summary>HINT: Creating cutouts for L,R and power</summary>